 BY SOFO ARCHON

-Social media has enormously changed the way human beings interact with one another.
-In just a split of a second, any person from any place on Earth can easily communicate with multiple people from across the globe.
-Social media has proven to be a powerful tool that can help us feel part of a global community.
+Social media has tremendously changed the way we interact with one another.
+In a split of a second, any person with an internet connection can easily communicate with people from every part of the world.

-The reason why Facebook, Twitter, and similar social networking websites have attracted hundreds of millions of active global users lies in people’s desire to feel connected.
-At our very core, we all long to experience a sense of togetherness and belonging.
+The reason why Facebook, Twitter, and similar social media websites have attracted hundreds of millions of active global users lies in people’s desire to feel connected.
+At our very core, we all long to experience feelings of togetherness and belonging.
 The sense of being connected with others makes us feel loved, secure, happy — it helps break our attachment to our tiny little egos and identify ourselves with something bigger — a community.
 But can social media truly achieve that?

-I myself spend much of my time online publishing content and responding to messages that I receive on various social media platforms.
+I myself spend much of my time online publishing content and responding to messages I receive on various social media platforms.
 I do feel a sense of connection with the people I interact with online, and yet I know that there is something missing in that connection.
-What is missing is physical and spiritual contact — a deep look in another’s eye, the touch of another’s hand, the feeling of an invisible thread connecting two or more peoples’ hearts.
+What is missing is physical and spiritual contact — a deep look into another’s eyes, the touch of another’s hand, the feeling of an invisible thread connecting two or more peoples’ hearts.